 Floss.
 It’s the best way to clean all the tooth surfaces that your toothbrush just can’t reach.
 And do it every day.
 Keeping teeth clean is your anti-cavity plan, not trying to catch up by trying to heal surfaces you could have kept healthy to begin with.

-Proper brushing and flossing takes less than 5 minutes.
+Proper brushing and flossing take less than 5 minutes.
 It’s the easiest way to start your day, and it makes cavities much less likely.

 2. Avoid Cavity Favorable Conditions